jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/structure_function.md

 glycine, which accomodates the ACE2 loop bearing the critical K31 “hotspot” residue, which would clash sterically if mutating site 502 to any amino acid with a side chain, even though most polar side chains at this position would improve exression.
-If we want to follow up on this, we should really check out what these positions are doing in the “down” RBD conformation, to see whether they are still e.g. exposed hydrophobic residues, or whether in the full Spike context, they are generally buried and wouldn’t be suffering a simple stability/binding tradeoff.
+These positions are generally solvent-accessible even in the full-Spike trimer RBD “down” conformation, but if we want to follow up on this we should really look more into whether full Spike trimer would ameliorate any of these potential detrimental expression effects of surface-exposed hydrophobic residues.

 Within this heatmap is specific information about the “key” contact sites that are often discussed in the literature.
 These sites primarily